Skip to main content

 Assessment Checkpoint: Are the primitives specific enough to be machine-executable?
 Do they capture the framework's nuance or flatten it?

-Phase 3: Prompt Engineering as Scholarship
+Phase 3: Writing System Instructions as Scholarship

 Goal: Design system instructions that embody the theoretical framework.